 Then, $T_L$ is a finitely branching tree.
 If $L$ satisfies the right hand side of (\ref{gdelta}), then $T_L$ is infinite, thus it has a branch $\varphi$ which is clearly a coloring on $\N$.
-Then, $L$ and $\h(\varphi)$ contain the same finite sets, thus $L=\h(\varphi)$.
+Then, $L$ and $\h(\varphi)$ contain the same finite sets of size at least 3, thus $L=\ch(\varphi)$.